enkidevs/curriculum/web/html/forms/intro-form.md

 Brief explanation:

-The `action` form attribute used to specify where to send the data.
+The `action` form attribute is used to specify where to send the data.

 There are two methods used to send the data: